Leghari-K/ProjectEuler/README.md

 ### The source code here is provided for educational/information purposes only.
 If you intend submitting answers to the projecteuler.net, you are supposed to solve the problems yourself.
-That said, I don't care what you do with this anyways.

 Abdullah Leghari